dsteyn44/kingsofasgard-ms1/README.md

 - [W3 SCHOOLS](https://www.w3schools.com/) - I Found this very useful for clarification of clearfix  and inline block
 - [STACK OVERFLOW](https://stackoverflow.com/) - It is gennerally public platform, mainly used for coming up with scripte solutions.
 - [MDZN](https://developer.mozilla.org/) - Resource tool for developers, by developers.
 I used this to assist with resizing my images.
-- [CHROME DEVELOPER TOOLS](https://developers.google.com/web/tools/chrome-devtools) - this was used to test out resposnsiveness and just for general trouble-shooting.
+- [CHROME DEVELOPER TOOLS](https://developers.google.com/web/tools/chrome-devtools) - This was used to test out resposnsiveness and just for general trouble-shooting.
 Gives you real time feedback.
 - [RESPONSIVE WEB DESIGN](http://ami.responsivedesign.is/) - I used this to add to my mock-up for my README.md.

 #